vEnhance/von/README.md

 Sometimes the list of problems and file paths might become messed up in some way (for example, if you move a file).
-To fix this run `von index` to recompile the entire index.
+To fix this run `von nuke` to recompile the entire index.

 ## Preview